arsalaninam/PVSimulator/README.md

 ## How to execute application

-In order to run the application, go to root folder of Homework directory.
+In order to run the application, go to root folder of the directory.
 Open a terminal from there and execute following commands,

 ```bash
 docker compose build